 - 4.13.
 Program Responsibilities The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
 (Core) - 4.13.a.
 The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
-(Core) - 4.13.b.
+(Core) - 4.13.a.1.
+This includes providing funds for each resident to attend at least one national professional meeting with the opportunity to present original scholarship.
+(Detail) - 4.13.b.
 The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
+(Core)

-(Core) - 4.14.
-Faculty Scholarly Activity Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core) - Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - · Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education - 4.14.a.
+4.14.
+Faculty Scholarly Activity Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core)

+- Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - · Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education - 4.14.a.
 The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: - faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, nonpeer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome) - peer-reviewed publication.
 (Outcome)